rya-sge/access-denied/SEO_IMPROVEMENT.md

 A section that opens with "This means the attacker can…" is unusable as a standalone chunk.
 First sentence of each `##` section should name its subject explicitly.
 This is a mechanical review pass, well suited to the `update-article` skill.

-### 6.4 Make the entity explicit
+### 6.4 Make the entity explicit — ✅ IMPLEMENTED (2026-08-19)

 Answer engines cite *sources*, and a source needs an identity.
-Currently a post page shows no author byline at all — the author only appears in the sidebar, which is layout chrome that extractors routinely discard.
-Add:
+Before this change an article page carried **no author at all**: the name appeared only in the sidebar, which is layout chrome that content extractors routinely discard, and nothing on the site tied "Ryan S." to the GitHub, X, LinkedIn or Bluesky profiles that would let an engine resolve it as a person.

-- A visible byline in `c-article__header`: author name (linked to an about page) + published date + updated date.
-- An **`/about/` page** — there is none.
-It should state who the author is, the credentials behind a security/blockchain blog, and link the social profiles already listed in `_config.yml`.
-Emit `Person` JSON-LD with `sameAs` pointing at the X / GitHub / LinkedIn / Bluesky profiles.
-This is the standard mechanism by which an engine decides a source is a *someone* rather than an anonymous page, and it is also plain E-E-A-T for Google.
-- Keep `site.author` consistent everywhere (`Ryan S.`); the JSON-LD `author.name` and the visible byline must be the same string.
+**What was implemented.**

+1. **An `/about/` page** (`_pages/about.md`), which the site did not have.
+Written from the author's own profile text rather than invented: security engineer focused on blockchain and smart contract development, what the site covers, the CTF / TryHackMe / Root Me background, the X account used to monitor attacks on the blockchain ecosystem, and LinkedIn as the contact route.
+It lists the five main personal articles — each resolved to its real URL on this site, not to a guessed one — and the six articles published as part of the author's work for Taurus, linked to taurushq.com.
+It closes with links into the largest categories and the tags page, so the page is also a hub rather than a dead end.

+2. **`ProfilePage` + `Person` JSON-LD** on that page, with `jobTitle`, `knowsAbout`, `mainEntityOfPage`, and a `sameAs` array built from `site.social.links` in `_config.yml` so the profile URLs have one source of truth. `sameAs` is the specific mechanism by which an engine decides that the author of these 254 articles is the same person as that GitHub account and that X handle. `jekyll-seo-tag` emits the author only as a name string inside each `BlogPosting`, which cannot do that.

+3. **A visible byline on every article**, in the header next to the dates: `By <a href="/about/" rel="author">Ryan S.</a>`. `rel="author"` plus the link ties each article to the Person entity declared on `/about/`.

+4. **The sidebar author name is now a link to `/about/`**, which is present on every page of the site, so the entity page is reachable and crawlable from everywhere rather than being an orphan.

+`site.author` and `site.author-name` already held the same string (`Ryan S.`), so the visible byline and the JSON-LD `author.name` agree, which was the consistency requirement in the original finding.

+Supporting changes: `byline_by` added to both language blocks in `_data/i18n.yml` ("By" / "Par"), and a `_sass/5-components/_page.scss` component so a prose page rendered through the `home` layout gets the same card treatment as the tags and category pages.

+**External links verified.** The six Taurus articles were first listed without links, because inventing a URL on the one page whose job is to establish the author's credibility is the wrong failure to risk.
+The author supplied them, and all six were checked to return HTTP 200 before being added — outbound links on this page point at real pages, not at plausible ones.

+These links matter beyond navigation: an author page that links to bylined work on a company's domain is corroboration an engine can follow, which is precisely what `sameAs` does for the social profiles.

 ### 6.5 `llms.txt`